ultravioletrs/cocos-docs/docs/getting-started.md

 &{message:"agent service gRPC server listening at :7002 without TLS" computation_id:"1" level:"INFO" timestamp:{seconds:1710841147 nanos:819759020}}
 ```

 From the logs we see agent has been bound to port `48592` which we can use with agent cli to send the algorithm, datasets and retrieve results.
 In this case the `AGENT_GRPC_URL` will be `localhost:48592`.

-To test agent proceed to [CLI](/cli)
+To test agent proceed to [CLI](/cli), where the algorithm will be uploaded, followed by the dataset, which will be followed by result retrieval once results are ready.